mecjack/csv-sorter/README.md

 Naturally sort your CSV files by a column of your choice with delimiter auto recognition.
 Save the result into a new sorted .csv file or return an array of objects of sorted records for further manipulation.
-Or use it from the CLI.
+Or use it from the CLI!

 ## Usage examples: